What an Executor Cannot Do: A Beneficiary Guide

 The most important concept an executor must understand is “fiduciary duty.”
 This is a legal term that means you have an obligation to act in the absolute best interest of the estate and its beneficiaries—not yourself.
 Your main job is to protect the assets of the estate, follow the will’s instructions precisely, and act with complete honesty and loyalty.
 This duty also includes keeping the beneficiaries informed.
 You should provide them with a copy of the will if they ask, give them updates on the trust administration process, and answer their reasonable questions.
 Open communication and transparency are key to fulfilling your role properly and avoiding potential conflicts.

-What Can’t an Executor Do With a Will?
+What an Executor Cannot Do With a Will

 Serving as an executor is a significant responsibility, but it’s a role with clear boundaries.
 Think of the will as a final set of instructions left by your loved one—your job is to follow that map, not draw a new one.
 The court grants you the authority to act on behalf of the estate, but that authority is strictly limited to carrying out the terms written in the will.
 These rules aren’t just suggestions; they are legal guardrails designed to protect the deceased person’s wishes and ensure every beneficiary is treated fairly according to those wishes.